mindiweik/learning-time/2020 README/20Q2-README.md

 # learning-time Q2 2020
 Personal projects documenting things I am practicing from what I've recently learned and sharing my research findings in my quest to learn something new about programming each and every day!
 I mainly use a Macbook Pro and a Raspberry Pi 4 running Raspian.

+### June 22, 2020
+Over the last few days I was working through the Week 7 lecture and "short" video between returning back to work full-time.
+This lesson is a basic introduction to SQL.

 ### June 15, 2020
 After several hours working through lists in Python and learning more about the csv reader I was able to work through a solution to count the repititions and store them then find a way to compare them.
 I mainly struggled with the comparison because I was having a hard time figuring out how to get the "data" to change to an int and remain within a list.
-The solution is in the python-projects/pset6/dna folder.
+The solution is in the python-projects/CS50-introComputerScience/pset6/dna folder.

 ### June 14, 2020
 I worked a bit more on the dna.py project, but wasn't able to make much headway.